Skechers: Litigation

 In 2012, Skechers agreed to settle a class action lawsuit for $40 million based on a U.S. Federal Trade Commission complaint that it had misled customers with its Shape-Ups rocker bottom shoe advertisements.

 In 2015, Adidas filed a trademark infringement lawsuit against Skechers.
 Among the numerous infringements was the Skechers Onix, which was allegedly a copy of the Adidas Stan Smith.
 The parties reached a confidential settlement on May 30, 2018.

 In 2019, Nike filed a patent infringement lawsuit against Skechers because, according to Nike, Skechers had infringed on the design of its VaporMax and Air Max 270 sneakers.

+In 2024, Skechers filed a patent infringement lawsuit against Authentic Brands Group, claiming the Rockport Tristen Step Activated Slip On shoes infringe on Skechers' Slip Ins design patent.

+In 2025, Utah-based footwear company Kizik filed a patent infringement lawsuit against Skechers.
+According to the lawsuit, Kizik holds over 200 patents for shoes with a stabilizer for hands-free wear, and Skechers infringed on 7 of those patents with its Slip Ins.

+In May 2026, a U.S. judge ordered Skechers to face a proposed class action lawsuit accusing the company of spamming consumers with misleading sales emails.

+Skechers has tried to argue in court that it doesn't make sneakers, in order to avoid paying taxes in Massachusetts, but in July 2026 the Supreme Judicial Court upheld the appeals court ruling against them.

 Forced labor investigation

 In 2021, French prosecutors launched an investigation into whether Skechers and other brands had concealed or profited from forced Uyghur labor.
 A December 2023 report by Sheffield Hallam University again found connections to forced Uyghur labor.
 Skechers has found no evidence of forced labor taking place.
-In September 2024, Skechers opened a store in Ürümqi, Xinjiang amid criticism from the Worker Rights Consortium.
+In September 2024, Skechers opened a store in Ürümqi, Xinjiang, amid criticism from the Worker Rights Consortium.